Ask AI

 1. Launch AI Agent with the prompt:

-1. What's the weather like in London?
+1. What's the weather like in Berlin?

 As a result: